tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 The non-printing characters file MUST only be edited with a tool that will maintain the non-printing characters.

-Both files have a header line identifying the specifications as defined in Section 8.2.
+Both files have a header line identifying the Specifications as defined in Section 8.2.

 The expectation for the response that an implementation should produce when executed against the row: "Response.status", "Response.result" and "Response.comment", where an implementation is expected to produce the exact Response.status, the exact Response.result (ignoring order of any key-value pairs for an amendment response), and Response.comment is an example of what an English comment may look like.